-If photos are directly lost from your Mac such as iPhoto library, you can always retrieve lost photos from Time Machine backup if they’re created or stored on your last Time Machine backup.
+If you have a habit of creating and storing photo copies on Mac Time Machine, everything becomes easier.
+When photos are directly lost from your Mac like iPhoto library, you can always retrieve lost photos from Time Machine backup.

 If photos are deleted from a digital camera or other external storage devices on Mac, it’s also possible to reclaim photos from backup on your Mac or somewhere else.

 Overall, the backup is the easiest way for users to recover deleted photos on Mac.
 But if you do not create a backup of Mac photos in time, it is unlikely to undelete files on Mac from Time Machine.
 In this case, you can turn to reliable and useful Mac deleted photos recovery software.

 For those who Google “Recover My Deleted Photos” in the Internet, they might be a little bit upset because they’ll get numerous results and also a mountain of uncertain photo reccovery apps for Mac deleted files.
 To make sure the deleted photos can be retrieved safely and smoothly, we recommend you the below four apps that can recover deleted photos on Mac.

 Specialized in Mac photo recovery, Recoverit Photo Recovery allows Mac users to retrieve lost, deleted, formatted or even corrupted photos from Mac, digital camera, cell phone, memory card, USB drive and most storage devices.
 The powerful pic recovery app helps you recover deleted photos on Mac with original file names, shooting dates, and storage paths.
 The ability of previewing deleted photos ensures you can evaluate the recovery quality in advance.

 As for how to recover my photos, please turn to the below stepwise guide for all deleted photos on Mac.